wagtail/wagtail/docs/advanced_topics/settings.rst

     WAGTAILIMAGES_MAX_IMAGE_PIXELS = 128000000  # i.e. 128 megapixels

 This setting lets you override the maximum number of pixels an image can have.
 If omitted, Wagtail will fall back to using its 128 megapixels default value.
+The pixel count takes animation frames into account - for example, a 25-frame animation of size 100x100 is considered to have 100 * 100 * 25 = 250000 pixels.

 .. code-block:: python